Hyoms/caliper-eventstore-public/README.md

 ```

 You can now connect to localhost:1080 for the [collector](wiki/Collector), and localhost:1081 for the [evaluator](wiki/Evaluator).
 You can visit <http://localhost:1081/> in your browser to see the default dashboard.

+To send sample Caliper Events, you can
+- cd examples/caliper-events
+- curl -X POST -d @caliper-event.json http://localhost:1080/1.0/event/put

+This will add the event into a MongoDB collection (identified by the value of the "sensor" attribute in the event envelope).

+The default dashboard will show you a simple horizon chart so you can see metrics on the number of events going in.

+If you would like to work with the events, then you can go against the MongoDB collection and retrieve events.
+There are plenty of MongoDB libraries available, include for e.g. Mongoose (http://mongoosejs.com/) if you like working with node.js.

 If you just want some data in order to play around with the dashboard, run the random data emitter: